Enterprise Edition only

 Automatic encapsulation works for most variables but not all.
 First of all, it is dependent on the underlying data type and is enabled only if it is known to be a scalar type or an object type.
 Automatic encapsulation doesn't work for arrays or variables used as a For index variable.
 It doesn't work for variables passed ByRef either.
 In these cases you will need to manually encapsulate the data or leave the code unchanged.

-Multiple statements on one line.
+Multiple statements on line.
 There are more than one statement on a single line, separated with a colon ( : ).
 To make your program more readable, auto-fix splits the statements to separate lines.

 Single-line If..Then statement found.
 An If..Then(..Else) construct is on a single line.
 To make your program more readable, auto-fix splits the construct to multiple lines and adds indentation.